 - ¼ cup fresh parsley

-- During the cook mix together the orzo dry seasonings: 1 tsp chicken bouillon granules, 1 tsp dried basil, ½ tsp onion powder, ½ tsp dried thyme and ¼ tsp garlic powder.
+- Meanwhile, stir together 1 tsp chicken bouillon granules, 1 tsp dried basil, ½ tsp onion powder, ½ tsp dried thyme and ¼ tsp garlic powder in a small bowl.
 Roughly chop the sprigs of fresh rosemary, thyme, and 3 garlic cloves and set aside.

-- After the cook, carefully drain the water from the pork chop pan (it will be hot).
+- After the cook, carefully drain the water from the pork chops.
 Remove pork chops from bag and pat dry with paper towels.

 - Remove Brussels sprouts from Suvie.
-Toss with olive oil, salt, and pepper then return to the upper left zone of your Suvie.
+Toss with olive oil, salt, and pepper then return to the upper zone of your Suvie.
+Place pine nuts in a dry Suvie pan.
+Place pan in the bottom zone of Suvie.

-- While pine nuts and Brussels sprouts are broiling, transfer orzo to a medium bowl.
+- While pine nuts and Brussels sprouts broil, transfer orzo to a medium bowl.

 - Melt 1 tbsp butter into the orzo, then stir in 1 tbsp olive oil and pre-mixed orzo seasonings.